 The 2019 Annual Referee Update, presented at the AYSO 1-10-11 Section Meeting in San Diego 22-24 March 2019, is available for download here.

 Summary of the 2019 Changes To the Laws of the Game

 A description of this year’s International Football Association Board changes to the Laws of the Game.
 Goes into effect 1 June 2019.

 - Implement the AYSO National Referee Program in response to the needs of AYSO Volunteers in Section 1

 - Promote Referee Assessment and Instruction for all AYSO Referees

 - Provide officials of the highest caliber for Section programs

 - Support the special development needs of Women Referees

-- Implement Referee mentoring program for the development and retention of Referees
+- Promote Referee mentoring, development and retention